 The scheme recognises the length of time required to secure a patent and allows a company to apply the lower tax rate prior to the granting of a patent.
 Calculating the benefit of Patent Box can be complex involving the application of transfer pricing principles, so do take advice before embarking on a Patent Box election.

-For the next instalment click here to read about what activities and costs qualify for R&D tax relief, as well as what does not.
+Click here for part two of the series, to learn about what activities and costs qualify for R&D tax relief, as well as what does not.